-- 1. FlashHappening-This is the external happening that is associated with the flash device's interrupt.
-The RTSJ will provide a default dispatcher, which will fire the asynchronous event when the interrupt occurs. - 2.
+- 1. FlashHappening-This is the happening that has been associated with the flash device's interrupt.
+The RTSJ will provide a default dispatcher, which will release any associated handler when the interrupt occurs and the happening is triggered. - 2.
 FMSocketController-This is the object that encapsulates the access to the flash memory device.
-In essence, it is the device driver; it is also the handler for the FlashHappening and is responsibly for firing the FMInserted and FMRemoved asynchronous events. - 3.
-FAController-This is the object that controls access to the flash memory, it - (a) acts as the factory for the creating objects that will facilitate access to the flash memory itself (using the mechanisms provided by the FMSocket-Controller), - (b) is the asynchronous event handler that responds to the firing of the FMInserted and FMRemoved asynchronous events, and - (c) also acts as the accessor object for the memory.
+In essence, it is the device driver; it is also the handler for the FlashHappening and is responsibly for firing the FMInserted and FMRemoved asynchronous events.